 2. Allow sediment to dry.

 3. Pile the sediment toward the upstream end of the box.
 Remove the standpipe to allow water to drain more easily.
 You can move the piles of sediment around to help get the water out.
 Allowing at least 24 hours is ideal, but if you don’t have that much time and the sediment isn’t completely dry, that’s OK.
 Just don’t store it wet in the buckets for too long, or it will start to stink and possibly develop a biofilm.
-You can help keep it clean by pouring a cup of bleach into the reservoir and letting it run through the system.
+You can help keep it clean by pouring a small amount of bleach into the reservoir and letting it run through the system.
 See the instructions at the top of this webpage.

 4. Once the sediment is reasonably dry, scoop it into the buckets the sediment originally came in.